- BBC News: “Neanderthals ‘Were Flame-haired’”

 The result adds to the evidence that Neanderthals, while having some relatively trivial distinctions from mainstream “modern” humans, were nonetheless descendants of Adam and therefore created in the image of God.
 Lalueza-Fox argues that the Neanderthal variant of the gene suggests Neanderthals and modern humans did not interbreed.

 This news complements last week’s announcement that Neanderthals have the same language gene modern humans have—a gene found nowhere else in nature.
-See last week’s item "#4" for more information on how the “caveman” Neanderthal looks more and more like a modern human every day.
+See “Speak Like a Caveman” for more information on how the “caveman” Neanderthal looks more and more like a modern human every day.